transkatgirl/Tapestry-Loom/README.md

 ## Usage

 > [!WARNING]
 > This plugin relies on Obsidian's internal styling rules, and will likely have a broken interface on earlier or later versions than what it was built for.
-At the moment, this plugin is targeting Obsidian **1.8.x**, and was last tested on Obsidian **1.8.10**.
+At the moment, this plugin is targeting Obsidian **1.8.x**.

 ### Installation